The Circles - Book Two - Chapter 13 - Rohirric Roses Among the Thorns

 As soon as the women were certain that the guard was out of hearing range, many of them leapt to their feet and clustered about Waerburh, Aeffe and Frithuswith.
 Murmuring fretful reassurances, solicitous friends led them to a blanket spread before a cheerfully crackling fire.
 Both Aeffe and Frithuswith stumbled slightly as they walked, causing some to fear that they had been beaten.

 "Will you tell us what happened... we can understand if you are unable to speak of the horrors..."
-Serious concern mingled with a perverse curiosity as the three women were bombarded with questions.
-Their eyes downcast, Waerburh and the two others were hesitant to begin speaking, for their minds were left bewildered by the barrage of desperate inquiries.
+Serious concern mingled with a perverse curiosity as the three women were bombarded with questions and given little time to answer.

 Her back towards the fire, Goldwyn stood and faced the women.
 "Tell us what these barbarian fiends did to you!
 We are your friends and can commiserate with you, for undeniably we will face the same as did you!"
 She looked to Aeffe and Frithuswith.
 "Why do you limp?
 Did they hurt you?"

-"They did odious things to me!"
+"These people are fiends!"
 Waerburh cried as she clenched her fist into a ball.
+"Brutes and barbarians!"

 "Did they touch you?" one of the listeners asked.